In the Arctic, Russians keep the free press flame alive

 After ridding herself of the ankle bracelet, she travelled via Belarus and Lithuania before reaching Kirkenes.

 "She said 'I want to change Russia and I want to do it through journalism'.
-We said: 'Ok, welcome'," notes Nielsen.
+We said: 'Ok, welcome'," notes Nilsen.